Tashish97/Ashish-Portfolio/README.md

 **Nostrum IT Services**

 **Who Am I ?**
-1. An Avid Data Scientist with 1.5+ Experience in Data Munging, Data Visualization and Predictive Models.
+1. An Avid Data Scientist with 1.5+ Experience.
 2. A learner with strong background in developing predictive models in both R and Python.
 3. Dashboard Developer in R/Shiny.
 4. I Have been an active employee for my current employer.